jack-driscoll/jack-driscoll.github.io/about.md

 ### Skills

-A lifelong **polymath and autodidact**, I have done most of my learning on my own, as I'm often interested in very specific fields or things that do not have "courses".
+A lifelong **polymath and autodidact** (I'm studied and well-versed in a large variety of subjects and am self-taught), I have done most of my learning on my own, as I'm often interested in very specific fields or things that do not have "courses".
 I taught myself how to use, repair, and build computers (in that order - I can still recall my frantic searching for a way to repair our family